Mariam262/DataEngineering-Internship/README.md

 * Tables
 * Views
 * Analysis
--Data Ingestion – CSV, JSON ,Multiple Files
+- Data Ingestion – CSV, JSON ,Multiple Files
--Azure Data Factory
+- Azure Data Factory

 ➡️ `Month 3`: During this Month we have enfolded all the Cloud services and deep knowledge of each Cloud Provider:
 1. #### AWS Services